pablo-pinargote/djangocms_svgimage/readme.md

 # djangocms SVG Image plugin

 Since djangocms_picture pluging does not allow us to use SVG files, we code this small plugin.
-It is inteded to be very simple but useful to insert SVG images on your pages as need it.
+It is inteded to be very simple but useful to insert SVG images on our pages as need it.

 ## Setup